RoozbehSanaei/Awesome-deep-learning-blogs/README.md

 <a name="github-tutorials" />

 ## Tutorials
+* [Train Mask-RCNN with Keras](https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/) - In this tutorial, you will discover how to develop a Mask R-CNN model for kangaroo object detection in photographs.

 * [TensorFlow Tutorial 1](https://github.com/pkmital/tensorflow_tutorials) - From the basics to slightly more interesting applications of TensorFlow
 * [TensorFlow Tutorial 2](https://github.com/nlintz/TensorFlow-Tutorials) - Introduction to deep learning based on Google's TensorFlow framework.
 These tutorials are direct ports of Newmu's Theano